 Heron Island was purchased by P & O in 1980 and the Costa family acquired the helicopter service in 1996, upgraded the helicopter fleet and became a part of the Gladstone community.

-Heron Island is today owned by Aldesta Heron Island Pty Ltd although the Costa connection remains with Mr. Shane Costa holding a key interest in the business today.
+Heron Island is today owned by Aldesta Heron Island Pty Ltd. The Costa and Ansett connections remain with Mr. Shane Costa and Mr. Will Richards holding key interests in the business today.